Armstrm6/DesktopApplicationTemplate/README.md

 Dynamic DI modules are enabled by `services.AddServiceModules()`, which scans assemblies for `IServiceModule` implementations and calls their `RegisterServices` methods.
 Dropping a new module into the application automatically registers its services without manual wiring.

+### Plug-in packaging workflow

+1. Open the main window and choose **Export Plug-ins** from the navigation bar.
+2. Select the descriptors that should be packaged, then review the manifest metadata (plug-in id, name, and version).
+3. Optionally browse to a custom destination.
+Leaving the path blank writes the archive to the configured plug-in directory using the sanitized id and version.
+4. Click **Export** to generate a `.peakiot` archive.
+The package contains the selected assemblies plus a manifest compatible with the existing `PluginImportService`, so the file can be copied back into the plug-in directory or imported without additional steps.

 ### Adding a new service example

 1. Add a value to the `ServiceType` enum.